 Life insurers also offer unit-linked pension plans.
 Here, contributions go towards buying investment funds.
 Moreover, on maturity, the insurer pays a certain amount and the remaining goes into an annuity plan.

-Or from banks and mutual funds who offer Monthly Income Plans with the following features:
+Similarly, banks and mutual funds offer monthly income plans with the following features:

 Click here to know what are the tax benefits available with superannuation schemes in India

-He has been advised by his tax advisor that he should use at least 60% of this money to create a pension stream for himself.
-He estimates that approximately Rs.
-35 Lakh is already in pension fund which will be generating a monthly income of Rs.
-21,500 a month, which may not be sufficient for Jatin going forward as inflation rises.
+His tax advisor has suggested that he use at least 60% of this money to create a pension stream for himself.
+In fact, the advisor estimates that approximately Rs 35 lakh is already in a pension fund which will be generating a monthly income of Rs 21,500 a month.
+But this may not be sufficient for Delawar as inflation rises.

-He advises Jatin to use another Rs.
-10 Lakh to purchase a pension plan from a life insurer, which should start at least 5 to 10 years from now, and meanwhile it’ll be growing tax free with the insurer.
-Another Rs.
-10 Lakh should be invested in a balanced mutual fund to get high growth for next 10 years, after which the maturity amount can again be used to create additional pension.
+Thus, the advisor suggests that Delawar use another Rs 10 lakh to purchase a pension plan from a life insurer.
+Ideally, the plan should start paying out at least 5 to 10 years from now.
+Meanwhile, it will be growing tax-free with the insurer.
+The advisor advises Delawar to invest another Rs 10 lakh in a balanced mutual fund to get high growth for the next 10 years.
+Thereafter, he can use the maturity amount to create an additional pension.

-While the remaining amount will be useful to eliminate ongoing loans and buy a vacation house for Jatin’s and his wife.
+The remaining amount will help close out ongoing loans and buy a vacation house for Delawar and his wife.